A new approach to divergences in quantum electrodynamics, concrete examples: Abstract

 \section{Abstract}

-An interesting attempt for solving infrared divergence problems via the theory of generalized wave operators was made by P. Kulish and L. Faddeev.
-Our method of using the ideas from the theory of generalized wave operators is essentially different.
-We assume that the unperturbed operator $A_0$ is known and that the scattering operator $S$ and the unperturbed operator $A_0$ are permutable.
-(In the Kulish-Faddeev theory this basic property is not fulfilled.)
-The permutability of $S$ and $A_0$ gives us an important information about the structure of the scattering operator.
-We show that the divergences appeared because the deviations of the initial and final waves from the free waves were not taken into account.
+We consider the divergences in quantum electrodynamics.
+Our approach is based on ideas from the theory of generalized wave operators.
+In particular, we use the concept of the deviation factor.
+The deviation factor characterizes the deviations of the initial and final waves from the free waves.
 The approach is demonstrated on important examples.